-Vision Statement: We, at Dr. Emily Stowe, believe in a safe, respectful, and supportive learning environment that encourages students, staff and parents to challenge themselves while actively participating in life-long learning.
+Vision Statement: We, at Dr. Emily Stowe, believe in a safe, respectful, inclusive and supportive environment that encourages all students, staff, families and community partners to develop resiliency through authentic learning opportunities that prepare them for purposeful, life-long learning.

 Situated in Courtice, our school serves the learning needs of students in the established subdivisions residing east of Farewell Creek, north of Glenabbey Drive, west of Lydia Trull’s eastern boundary and south of Highway #2.
 Students graduate to attend secondary programs at Courtice Secondary School.

-There are 18.15 FTE staff (Special Education 1.25, French 1.11 and Library 0.4, Planning 1.39), Administration 1.0, 2.0 Educational Assistants, 2 Educational Interpreters (Signing), 3 Early Childcare Educators, 1 secretary, 1 day-time custodian, and 2 night-time custodians at our school to provide instruction and a supportive learning environment for students.
+There are 18.15 FTE staff (Special Education 1.25, French 1.11 and Library 0.4, Planning 1.39), Administration 1.0, 2.0 Educational Assistants, 3 Early Childcare Educators, 1 secretary, 1 day-time custodian, and 2 night-time custodians at our school to provide instruction and a supportive learning environment for students.
 Teachers are constantly updating their qualifications and teaching skills through courses, conferences and workshops.

 Dr. Emily Stowe offers programming from Kindergarten to grade 8.
 We provide support for identified special education students and for those students who have intensive needs that require accommodations.
 The grade 7 and 8 program includes a mixture of core and rotary subjects.
 We have minimized rotary to facilitate the integration of various subjects and to provide consistency in programming to our students.